TULiberalArts/Italian/pages/next-stops.md

 keywords: 'careers, visit, apply, transfer'
 # custom variables
 ---
 What’s next after you learn to speak Italian?
-Take a look at where some College of Liberal Arts grads have landed for an idea of what your [career prospects](#careers) could be.
-Then, take the first steps toward your future by [making your declaration](#make-your-declaration) after you come [visit us](#visit-us) in North Philly.
+Take a look at where some College of Liberal Arts grads have landed for an idea of what your career prospects](#careers) could be.
+Then, take the first steps toward your future by [making your declaration](#make-your-declaration) after [visiting us](#visit-us) in North Philly.
 Need more info?
-Find out everything you need to know about [transferring](#thinking-of-transferring) and take a look at our [deadlines](#deadlines) before you [apply](#apply).
+Find out everything you need to know about transferring](#thinking-of-transferring) and our application [deadlines](#deadlines) before you [apply](#apply).

 ## Careers
-Students who have earned a Bachelor’s degree in Italian have been accepted into fully funded Ivy-league graduate doctoral programs, while others have had success in the corporate world, both within the United States and abroad.
+Students who’ve earned a bachelors degree in Italian have continued their education at prestigious universities as well as launched successful careers in government and private industry at home and abroad.

 Our students have gone onto further graduate study in  Italian, as well as internship positions at the Consulate General of Italy.
 They also frequently enter the fields of law, science, communications and education.